Feeling creatively stuck? Here’s one way that thinking outside the box you can get the creative juices flowing again.

 Easy right, just go out and find some neon signs and you’re all set.
 How about digging a little deeper and finding a neon manufacturing shop nearby.
 Call them, see if they’ll allow you to come in and take a few photos for a project.
 This little shop in Chicago was more than happy to let a group of us come in and photograph while he worked.

 The selfie challenge for this week as part of a project was a color selfie.
+I believe mine may have been the only black and white image.

 Challenges, whether created by ourselves or by getting involved in photography groups online or with your local camera club are a great way to push our processes.
 They make us think in order to create something different.